domy-2018/ppc-emea/README.md

  - -d \<folder location of wallets\>
  - -q \<folder location of wallets\>

--i for input
+-i for input \n
--o for output
+-o for output \n
-The init option takes a number to create the number of wallets in the specific output folder location
+The init option takes a number to create the number of wallets in the specified output folder location

--d for defrag
+-d for defrag \n
 The defrag option given a folder location of wallets will then redistribute all the Ada of the wallets within it

--q for query
+-q for query \n
 The query option given a folder location of wallets, will output a report of all the UTXOs in the wallets

 ## Assumptions made